zeromq/libcurve/README.md

 <A name="toc2-21" title="Ownership and License" />
 ## Ownership and License

-Curve's contributors are listed in the AUTHORS file.
-It is held by the ZeroMQ organization at github.com.
-The authors of Curve grant you use of this software under the terms of the GNU Lesser General Public License (LGPL).
-For details see the files `COPYING` and `COPYING.LESSER` in this directory.
+Copyright (c) the Contributors as noted in the AUTHORS file.
+This file is part of the Curve authentication and encryption library.
+This Source Code Form is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.

 <A name="toc2-26" title="Contributing" />
 ## Contributing